-A recent study conducted at the Harvard School of Public Health [Pan 2012] claimed that eating red meat increases our risk of death from all kinds of diseases, including heart disease and cancer.
+A study conducted at the Harvard School of Public Health [Pan 2012] claimed that eating red meat increases our risk of death from all kinds of diseases, including heart disease and cancer.
 This was an epidemiological study, which, by its very nature, is incapable of proving cause and effect; therefore, even if it were the best epidemiological study ever done on the planet, it would be impossible for the authors to conclude that red meat causes death.

 Below are just two of the problems I noticed in this study:

 - There were two huge groups of people in this study: the Nurses’ Health Study (over 120,000 women) and the Health Professionals Follow-up study (over 50,000 men).
 Every 2 years, the nurses were asked how often they had eaten red meat over the past 2 years.
 Every 4 years, the male health professionals were asked how often they had eaten red meat over the past 4 years.
 Can you imagine?
 Even though I keep track of what I eat in a daily food record, if you asked me what I ate LAST WEEK (never mind 2 years ago), I honestly couldn’t tell you.
 Naturally, these questionnaires can’t tell us how often people forget, underestimate, or perhaps even lie about what they were actually eating.

 - It just so happened that the people who reported eating the most red meat per day, also happened to be more likely to:

 - smoke cigarettes

 - weigh more

 - eat more calories per day

 - drink more alcohol